lr42/gentle/roadmap.md

 Features
 ------------------------------------------------------------------------

+- [ ] Show a intro wizard on first run.
+Introduce the glow box and allow moving it to wherever the user would like.
+(Introducing the glow box is an idea from Matt.)
-- [ ] Monitor keyboard and mouse activity to reset breaks after a certain amount of time.
+- [x] Monitor keyboard and mouse activity to reset breaks after a certain amount of time.
 - [x] Add a tool tip/title to the task bar icon.
 - [x] Allow setting parameters through a configuration file.